magento/magento2-functional-testing-framework/docs/test-prep.md

 ## The raw test

-This tests works just fine.
+This test works just fine.
 But it will only work if everything referenced in the test stays exactly the same.
 This neither reusable nor extensible.
-Hardcoded selectors make it impossible to reuse sections in other actiongroups and tasks.
+Hardcoded selectors make it impossible to reuse sections in other action groups and tasks.
 They can also be brittle.
 If Magento happens to change a `class` or `id` on an element, the test will fail.

 Some data, like the SKU in this example, must be unique for every test run.
 Hardcoded values will fail here.
-Data Entities allow for `suffix` and `prefix` for ensuring unique data values.
+[Data entities][] allow for `suffix` and `prefix` for ensuring unique data values.

 For our example, we have a test that creates a simple product.
 Note the hardcoded selectors, data values and lack of action groups.
 We will focus on the "product name".